clappr/clappr/README.md

 If you want to listen for events from other layers, you need to add the bind for the specific scope.

-For example, the `CONTAINER_STATE_BUFFERING` event is triggered by the `container`, so if you want to listen for events from the container layer on your code, here is how:
+For example, the `CONTAINER_STATE_BUFFERING` event is triggered by the `container`, so if you want to listen for events from the container layer on your code, you can bind events like the example below:

 ```javascript
 player.core.activeContainer.on(Clappr.Events.CONTAINER_STATE_BUFFERING, function() { ... })
 ```

-See all Clappr events [here](https://github.com/clappr/clappr-core/blob/master/src/base/events.js#L227).
+See all existing events on Clappr [here](https://github.com/clappr/clappr-core/blob/master/src/base/events.js#L227).

 ### Playback Configuration
 Clappr has a specific set of options for playbacks.
 The configuration for the playback, it's still only compatible with `html5_video` playback (and derived playbacks).

-Above, the description of each one:
+Below, the description of each one:

 ```javascript
 playback: {